 The employer will classify employees within the Printing Employees structure having regard to the work level definitions prescribed in accordance with this Schedule.
-For the purposes of Government Publishing, these work level definitions should be read in conjunction with the agreed outcomes of the established and implemented competency framework for Government Publishing Printing Employees referred to in clause 31 of this Enterprise Agreement.
+For the purposes of Government Publishing, within the Department of the Premier and Cabinet these work level definitions should be read in conjunction with the Department of the Premier and Cabinet's Government Publishing SA Competency Based Training and Classification Framework.